 Another serious piece to take care of is our water bottle.
 Anything with a nozzle that causes our hands to be placed onto it, is a recipe for disaster.
 Our hands inevitably get loaded with germs at the gym and by touching the mouth piece of our water bottle, we are transferring these germs right into our mouth.
 Health Magazine suggests pulling up on the nozzle with your teeth and washing the bottle in hot, soapy water after each use.

 See what else the article has to offer by learning how to disinfect our yoga mats, shower shoes, and workout clothes.
-I guarantee you will be very surprised to see what intruders are living below the surface!Tagged In: Fitness, Health, Healthy UNH, Rebecca Lastra, UNH
+I guarantee you will be very surprised to see what intruders are living below the surface!Tagged In: Fitness, Health, Healthy UNH, Physical Activity, Rebecca Lastra, UNH

 By: Rebecca Lastra

 Everyone has felt that anxious feeling starting in the pit of our stomachs and ultimately convincing us that we simply do not have enough time.
 This reoccurring emotion has a name and it’s called stress.
 As defined by dictionary.com, stress is the pressure or tension exerted on a particular object.
 When your body becomes to feel stressed, it reacts by preparing either to “fight or flee” the situation.
 When this is activated, adrenaline and norepinephrine are released to focus attention on the task at hand.